cnelson20/cx16os/docs/system_hooks.md

 The chrout hook is a special hook that intercepts all putc/CHROUT calls that would be written to the terminal and sends them to a buffer where another program can process it and perform an action.
 It is setup / released with different calls than the general hooks, and can be sent data by [`send_byte_chrout_hook`](#send_byte_chrout_hook)

+The VERA hook is a way for a process to gain exclusive access to VERA registers. the address and addrsel registers will be preserved when context-switching.

 ---

 #### buffer information pointers: